 Requirements and laws differ from state to state, and there is no absolute list of requirements for the whole United States.
 The best a parent who intends to homeschool her child is to find web sites or go to local school officials for information.

-You have read this article Homeschooling in US with the title Homeschooling in US.
-You can bookmark this page URL https://fatherchecksblog.blogspot.com/2012/08/homeschooling-in-us.html.
+with the title Homeschooling in US.
+You can bookmark this page URL http://fatherchecksblog.blogspot.com/2012/08/homeschooling-in-us.html.
 Thanks!

 No comment for "Homeschooling in US"